iaincollins/nextjs-starter/README.md

 This is a Next.js project that shows provides an example of how to use Next.js in a 'real world' project with Express (the popular web server framework for Node.js), reactstrap (Boostrap 4 for React), with REST APIs and incorporates a working authentication system that supports both oAuth and Email using Passport (a popular authentication framework for Node.js).

 This project exists to make it easier to get started with creating Universal apps in React.
-You are invited to use it as a refernce or to copy it and use it as a base for your own projects.
+You are invited to use it as a reference or to copy it and use it as a base for your own projects.
 Contributions to improve this project are welcome.

 ## Demo